Neurology Reveals Roots of Mental Health Disorders

 Clinical Research and Findings

 Recent clinical research has revealed that neurological factors play a critical role in mental health disorders.
-From symptoms to psychotherapy benefits, evidence is mounting that the nervous system is a key component in understanding these conditions.
+From PTSD symptoms to psychotherapy benefits, evidence is mounting that the nervous system is a key component in understanding these conditions.

 Nervous System: